CharlesCage/burstrender/README.md

 `--seconds-between-bursts` allows you to define the minimum gap between bursts in seconds.
 The default is *2*.

 `--minimum-burst-length` allows you to specify the minimum number of images to qualify an image grouping as a "burst."
 The defaults is *10*.

+### Accept JPG Files as Input

+By default, bursrender will look for CR3 files.
+However, you can tell it to look for JPG files instead using the `--accept-jpg` flag. *Note: I only tested this with some images that came from a Nikon R8, so there might be issues if the files are small, differently-configured, etc.*

 ### Assistance in Preparing Batches